corrode/corrode.github.io/content/podcast/s03e04-gitbutler/index.md

 series = "Podcast"
 +++

-Version control is a critical part of any software project and because of that, developers don't like switching version control systems.
+Version control is a critical part of any modern software project and git is the most popular tool for the job.
+But it can be complex and confusing, especially for beginners.

+The team behind GitButler believes there is a better way.

+They are building a modern Git client that streamlines the process of managing branches, backing up your work, and more.
+We hear from co-founders Scott Chacon and Kiril Videlov about how they're making Git easier for everyone -- all without sacrificing the power and flexibility that makes Git so popular in the first place.

 <!-- more -->